anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ### Fixtures

 Parametrization allows us to efficiently reduce redundancy inside test functions but what about its inputs?
-Here, we can use pytest's builtin [fixture](https://docs.pytest.org/en/stable/fixture.html){:target="_blank"} which is a function that is executed before the test function.
-This significantly reduces redundancy when multiple test functions require the same inputs.
+Here, we can use pytest's builtin [fixture](https://docs.pytest.org/en/stable/fixture.html){:target="_blank"}, which is a function that is executed before the test function.
+This significantly reduces redundancy when multiple test functions want to use the same inputs.

 ```python linenums="1"
 @pytest.fixture